ufarooq/IPFSLite/README.md

     - Offline Mode
     - Faster Node Access
 - WebRTC (https://webrtc.org/)
-<br>The WebRTC component is just required to establish a telephony functionality within
+<br>The WebRTC component is required to establish a telephony functionality within
 this application.
 Consider this feature as a proof of concept (PoC).
-Communicating via WebRTC requires that such nodes must use the **IPFS Lite** application, because the integration is not IPFS "standard" (see Limitation)
+Communicating via WebRTC requires, that communicating nodes must use all the **IPFS Lite** application,
+because the integration is **not** IPFS "standard" (see Limitation)

 ### **IPFS Lite** versus **IPFS**